-Perry Eliano is in his fourth season as an assistant coach at UTSA.
-He tutors the program’s safeties and is in his third year as special teams coordinator.
+Perry Eliano is in his fifth season as an assistant coach at UTSA.
+He tutors the program’s safeties and is in his fourth year as special teams coordinator.

 In his first year overseeing special teams, the placekickers combined to make 15-of-19 field goals and all 45 PATs, while Kenny Harrison finished second in the FBS in punt return average (17.3) and had a program-record 79-yard TD return in the season-ending victory against I-35 rival Texas State.